-Points Available 10-9 Accomplished 8-6 Commendable 5-3 Developing 2-1 Needs Improvement Content Presentation is comprehensive, in-depth, and expertly-organized.
-Shares professional- caliber material that meaningfully addresses all items in guidelines.
+Points 10-9 8-6 5-3 2-1 Available Accomplished Commendable Developing Needs Improvement Content Presentation is comprehensive, in-depth, and expertly-organized.
+Shares professional-caliber material that meaningfully addresses all items in guidelines.
 Presentation is comprehensive, in-depth, and well-organized.
-Shares professional- caliber material that addresses all items in guidelines.
+Shares professional-caliber material that addresses all items in guidelines.
 Presentation is on-topic, but inconsistent in its comprehensiveness, depth, or organization.
 Presentation struggles to stay on-topic or to address items in the guidelines in a meaningful way.
 Vocal Delivery Clarity of voice, pacing, and modulation of tone are professional-caliber and expertly crafted to deliver to the listener maximum impact and understanding.
 Clarity of voice, pacing, and modulation of tone are strong.
-The listener is able to understand what the competitors are conveying.
+The listener is able to understand what the contestants are conveying.
 Clarity of voice, pacing, and modulation of tone are basic and straightforward.
 The listener is able to understand, but the impact would be increased with a more dynamic or consistent vocal delivery.
 Clarity of voice, pacing, and modulation of tone are inconsistent during the presentation.
 At times, the vocal delivery from multiple team members distracts from the content of the presentation and diminishes its potential impact.
+Presence The contestants' sustained eye contact, effective posture, and professional demeanor expertly complement the substance of the presentation to deliver maximum possible impact to the listener.
+All team members, whether speaking or not, reinforce the intended impact of the presentation at all times.
+The contestants' mostly sustained eye contact, positive posture, and pleasant demeanor complement the content of the presentation quite well.
+One or more of the presenters may appear to slip in and out of professional character at moments during the session.
+The contestants' inconsistent eye contact, posture, and demeanor reflect a straightforward recital of the material.
+The speakers could do more to fully capitalize on the added impact possible with a focused, sustained presence.
+The contestants display effort but eye contact, posture, and demeanor from multiple team members could benefit from more practice and coaching so that the speakers' presence consistently complements the content.